lucas-goiffon/TechnicalTest-VoltaMedical/README.md

 After discovering Electron, which by the way is fast to understand, the question was: what is the best way to integrate React?
 So I did my researches, I found several boilerplates, and I choosed [this one](https://github.com/electron-react-boilerplate/electron-react-boilerplate) because of it's simplicity.

+I'm used to FormBuilders but, as there was only one very basic form, I didn't take the time to search about it.

 ## Author
 * **Lucas GOIFFON** - [lucas-goiffon](https://lucas-goiffon.eu/)